rrwick/DASCRUBBER-wrapper/README.md

 # DASCRUBBER wrapper

-Gene Myers produced a nice set of tools for scrubbing long reads: trimming them, breaking chimeras and patching up low quality regions.
-While raw long reads can contain a fair bit of junk, scrubbed reads are hopefully all contiguous pieces of the underlying sequence, which makes assembly much easier.
+Gene Myers produced a nice set of tools for scrubbing long reads: trimming them, removing chimeras and patching up low quality regions.
+While raw long reads can contain a fair bit of junk, scrubbed reads should all be contiguous pieces of the underlying sequence, and this makes assembly much easier.
 Read all about it on his blog: [Scrubbing Reads for Better Assembly](https://dazzlerblog.wordpress.com/2017/04/22/1344/)

 Unfortunately, there are two issues with DASCRUBBER.
-First, the method only works for PacBio reads, because PacBio-style FASTA headers are needed to build a Dazzler database.
+First, it only works for PacBio reads, because PacBio FASTA headers are needed to build a Dazzler database.
 Second, it is not simple to run, involving more than 10 separate tools and commands.

 I wrote this wrapper script to solve these issues.
 It carries out the entire DASCRUBBER process with a single, easy to run command, and it works on any set of long reads (including Oxford Nanopore reads) by faking PacBio read names.

-Disclaimer: While nothing about this wrapper is specific to small genomes, I've never tried it on big eukaryotic genomes.
+Disclaimer: while nothing about this wrapper is specific to small genomes, I've never tried it on big eukaryotic genomes.
 If you try it on a large genome and run into problems, please let me know on the [issues page](https://github.com/rrwick/DASCRUBBER-wrapper/issues).